-The University of Miami Department of Psychology offers courses leading to the degree of Doctor of Philosophy.
+The Department of Psychology at the University of Miami offers courses leading to the degree of Doctor of Philosophy.
 Prospective degree applicants are admitted to graduate study in Psychology within one of three divisions: ADULT, CHILD or HEALTH.
 The only area of specialization available to students admitted to the Adult Division is a Clinical Program Track called Adult Clinical.
 Students admitted to the Child Division may choose from two tracks in the Clinical Program (Clinical Child and Family, Pediatric Health Clinical) or the program in Developmental Psychology.
-Students in the Health Division may choose from the Health Clinical Track of the Clinical Program or the, Behavioral Neuroscience or Behavioral Medicine Programs.
+Students in the Health Division may choose from the Health Clinical Track of the Clinical Program or the Behavioral Neuroscience (including the Evolution and Behavior concentration), or Behavioral Medicine Programs.
 After admission to a program within a division, transfer between divisions, or between Clinical and Allied programs within a division, requires formal application and review by the appropriate admissions committee.

-The purpose of this brochure is to outline the overall Departmental regulations and Program area requirements governing progress toward the M.S. and Ph.D. degrees.
+The purpose of this handbook is to outline the overall Departmental regulations and Program area requirements governing progress toward the M.S. and Ph.D. degrees.
 Prospective degree applicants are also advised to examine the current Bulletin of the Graduate School for a description of University regulations governing graduate study.

-DEPARTMENT OF PSYCHOLOGY UNIVERSITY OF MIAMI
+DEPARTMENT OF PSYCHOLOG Y UNIVERSITY OF MIAMI

 DIVISIONS ADULT CHILD HEALTH

-Clinical Adult Clinical Track Clinical Child/Family Track Health Clinical Track
+Clinical Program Adult Clinical Clinical Child/Family Health Clinical

-Program Pediatric Health Clinical Track
+Pediatric Health Clinical

-Non-Clinical Program Developmental Behavioral Neuroscience (Evolution & Behavior Track)
+Non-Clinical Programs Developmental Behavioral Neuroscience (Evolution & Behavior)

 Behavioral Medicine